luciakasman/Data-Visualization/README.md

 # Data-Visualization
-Data visualization in Python of the dataset in events.csv for the university subject Organización de Datos.
+Data visualization in Python of the dataset events for the university subject Organización de Datos.